patelbansi3009/disk-scheduling-algo/README.md

 # disk-scheduling-algo
-Here are some Disk Scheduling Algorithms in C Language
+Disk Scheduling Algorithms in C Language

+The Algorithms That Are Uploaded Are Listed Below

+    1.Shortest Seek Time First

+    2.Circular Scan